Careers Advice & Guidance

 We are very proud of our extensive and very strong links with employers.
 These employers work very closely with students through work placements, visits, talks, interview preparation, careers fairs, study abroad fair and work related learning events.
 In addition to the comprehensive programme of support we also run the Top Flight group which gives the additional level of specialist guidance and advice required for students applying to competitive courses and universities.

-We have held the prestigious Investors in Careers award for over 5 years which reflects the quality of the provision and resources available to students.
-All students can meet with the Head of Careers for individual advice about options, future choices, UCAS planning and applications, CV clinic, interview preparation, apprenticeship applications, and any other guidance they need.
+We have held the prestigious Investors in Careers award since 2007 which reflects the quality of the provision and resources available to students.
+All students can meet with the Careers Lead for individual advice about options, future choices, UCAS planning and applications, CV clinic, interview preparation, apprenticeship applications, and any other guidance they need.
 There is no restriction as to how many 1:1 guidance appointments they can have over their time in the school.
 We also welcome parents to contact us for any advice or guidance they require.
-The Head of Careers is always in attendance at Parents’ Evenings from Year 9-13.
+The Careers Lead is always in attendance at Parents’ Evenings from Year 9-13.
 No appointment is necessary on those evenings.

 Next Step – Students are supported in their transition from primary school into secondary school and begin to learn more about themselves.
 During the year they complete a self-assessment and self-development journal mapping the development of their skills.

 Exploring Work – Students explore the world of work gaining a greater understanding of employers expectations, employability skills and the labour market.